Lets-code-with-us/.github/profile/README.md

-## Hi there 👋

-Hello contributers, we have create a community on Github for students/professionals who love to contribute in open source projects.
+Hello contributers, we have create this community on for students/professionals who love to contribute in open source projects.

 Things you can do in this community !